Grinnell Glacier Trail – A Must-Do Hike in Glacier National Park

 Swiftcurrent Lake

-But before the trail sprints up the mountainside, it runs along the shore of Swiftcurrent Lake, one of the most remarkable places in Glacier.
-Famous for the Many Glacier Hotel, nestled on the eastern shore, the place allures with its impeccable surroundings, consisting of towering mountains, dense forest, and sweeping vistas.
+Before the trail sprints up the mountainside, it runs along the shore of Swiftcurrent Lake, one of the iconic places in Glacier.
+Famous for the Many Glacier Hotel that nestles on the eastern shore, the place allures with its impeccable surroundings, towering mountains, dense forests, and sweeping vistas.

-Only a portion of the lake is visible from the Grinnell Glacier Overlook Trail.
-Yet it’s enough to persuade you to get closer to the water and admire a row of trees reflected in the calm water.
+Only a portion of the lake is visible from the Grinnell Glacier Trail.
+Yet it’s enough to persuade you to get closer to the water and admire a row of trees reflecting in the calm water.

 Grinnell Glacier Overlook Trail, Hike in Many Glacier - Roads and Destinations